 - Lighting strikes your home, causing an explosion, which also damages the sewer line.

 When does homeowners insurance not cover sewer lines?

 Most of the time, the proximate cause of sewer backups and damaged lines falls under the standard cost of homeownership.
 The average lifespan of well-maintained sewer lines is between 50–100 years, depending on the material.
 While that is a long time, if you are the second or third owner of the home, the odds are the pipes will need repairing or replacing at some point in time.
 The most common reasons sewer lines fail and are not covered by your insurance policy are:

 What can cause damage to your sewer line?

 - Flooding: Flooding is one of the most common causes of sewer line damage and sewage water back up.
-Rising water can cause soil, sediment and debris shifting that can damage and break pipes.
+Rising water can cause soil, sediment and debris to shift and break pipes.
 The pressure and overflow of flood waters can also force untreated sewage water back through the pipes and into your home.

-- Tree roots: Roots from trees in your yard or from trees that are on or near your property can grow into your sewer line, causing the sewer pipe to break.
+- Tree roots: Roots from trees on or near your property could grow into your sewer line, causing the sewer pipe to break.
 This is especially true for older homes that still have ceramic sewer lines.